Thursday, January 7, 2021

 Questions...
 If you are thinking of purchasing a hooked rug attributed to the Hutchinsons, think you already own a Hutchinson hooked rug, or need it restored & would like more info, please contact us at RugHookingTraditions.com We also provide presentations & workshops to groups, guilds & organizations.

-Read more about it... from the interesting Hutchinson family, their famous Barnum, Bailey & Hutchinson Circus background, to the THOUSANDS of documented hooked rugs attributed to James & Mercedes.... many of which are uniquely HUMOROUS.... check out the book!
+Read more about it... from the interesting Hutchinson family, their famous Barnum, Bailey & Hutchinson Circus background, to the THOUSANDS of documented hooked rugs attributed to James & Mercedes.... many of which are uniquely HUMOROUS.... click here for the Rug Hooking Traditions - Book Series!

 Hook a Rug...
 The book also offers a section on techniques & tips on how to design & hook your own Hutchinson-esque Rug, written by Janet Conner.
 Below is one of Janet's Hutchinson-esque hooked rugs....